 Ingredients temperature - Please follow the temperature specified for the ingredients.

 Peanut butter - I warm my peanut butter slightly in the microwave.
 Just until the texture is a tad runnier so that it will be easier to mix with the cheesecake mixture.
 Remember, slightly warm.
 Not extremely hot.
 If you overheat your peanut butter, just leave it for a few minutes until it cools slightly before adding it to the cheesecake mixture.

 Pack the peanut butter if you're using a cup measurement.

 Yes, you can.
 I did.
 You can do it in 2 ways.

-Only the tart shells - Like I mentioned earlier.
+Only the tart shells - As I mentioned earlier.
 Freeze the tart shells and only prepare the filling on the day of.

 With filling and topping - That's what I did.
-Just bear in mind that they won't taste as fresh as recently filled tarts but hey, you win some, you loose some.
+Remember that they won't taste as fresh as recently filled tarts but hey, you win some, you lose some.
 If you don't mind (like me), then give me a high five!